vitejs/vite/docs/guide/api-vite-runtime.md

         logger?: false | HMRLogger
       }
   /**
    * Custom module cache.
-If not provided, creates a separate module cache for each ViteRuntime instance.
+If not provided, it creates a separate module cache for each ViteRuntime instance.
    */
   moduleCache?: ModuleCacheMap
   /**